-- 3. Reconcile the managed user repository with the user entries in the LDAP server. - 1.
+- 1. Start IDM with the configuration for this sample. - 2.
+Create two managed roles, Employee and Contractor. - 3.
+Reconcile the managed user repository with the user entries in the LDAP server. - 1.
 Prepare IDM, and start the server using the sample configuration: